hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 * JFFS,
 * fstab, one of the [Custom config files](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-config-files) and
 * the ["User scripts"](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) of RMerlin firmware version.
 Two scripts will be setup:
-** init-start
+ * init-start
-** post-mount
+ * post-mount

 [JFFS](http://en.wikipedia.org/wiki/JFFS) is a [writable section of the flash memory](https://github.com/RMerl/asuswrt-merlin/wiki/Jffs) used to store some user's data/program/scripts.
 Intrinsically, the router is a device with no permanent memory, memory being erased on each shutdown, with the exception of the JFFS space.
 Please note that the JFFS space has to be also backup because **it could be** overwritten by a new firmware version.

 [Fstab](http://en.wikipedia.org/wiki/Fstab) is a linux configuration file used to mount the disks.
-This file will be stored in the folder **Config **located under **JFSS**.
+This file will be stored in the folder **Config** located under **JFFS**.
 The scripts are event-triggered and will be used to initiate some actions on the router reboot, and on the post-mount of the disk/partitions.
-The **scripts **are located under the folder "**scripts**" also under **JFSS**.
-Therefore, when backing up the JFSS space, we will at the same time backup fstab and the scripts.
+The scripts are located under the folder "**scripts**" also under **JFFS**.
+Therefore, when backing up the JFFS space, we will at the same time backup **fstab** and the **scripts**.

 Let's start the procedure: (to be completed)
 * Enable ssh on both routers